umulmrum/holiday/README.md

 ------------

 - PHP >= 7.3

-- Symfony translator in any version is recommended for translations.
+- Symfony translator in version 4.3+ is recommended for translations.

 That's it really.